Ebola cases reach 10,000 • mortality rate approaching 50%

 Court & Police

-Former Sliema mayor Joanna Gonzi
+[LISTEN] New tape of former Sliema mayor Joanna Gonzi released

 In a recording released today, allegedly of the former Sliema mayor, Joanna Gonzi is heard suggesting a warden should fine the "owner's association" for garbage placed outside a block of apartments.